wp-plugins/woocommerce-qtml/readme.txt

 1. Always backup your entire website before updating WooCommerce or WordPress.
 2. Check that a new version of WooCommerce-qTML exists before updating WC or WP and verify that the version you are upgrading to is supported.

-WooCommerce-qTML will be updated as long as qTranslate and WooCommerce are active and maintained.
+WooCommerce-qTML will be updated as long as (m)qTranslate and WooCommerce are active and maintained.

 Developers can checkout and contribute to the source code on the plugin's [GitHub Repository](https://github.com/franticpsyx/woocommerce-qtml/).